 Canadians really embraced KOHO’s savings feature since very few prepaid card providers pay interest on deposits.
 On the other hand is Tangerine, which also allows users to earn interest on deposits.
 So, which is the better option?
 Let’s find out.

 Earn Interest with KOHO

 Formerly known as KOHO Save, the four KOHO plans include a service that allows account owners to earn interest on their deposits.
 Spending and saving is done in the same account.
-KOHO pays between 0.5 and 4% interest on every penny in your KOHO account.
-This might not sound much but it's higher than what most traditional banks in Canada offer their clients.
+Depending on the plan you choose, KOHO pays between 0.5% and 4.5% interest on your balance.
+This might not sound much but it’s higher than what most traditional banks in Canada offer their clients.

 You will need to provide your social insurance number to earn interest, in addition to identity documents, such as your driver’s licence.
 These are usual requirements and almost all financial organizations will require similar documents when you open an account.
 KOHO pays interest on everything that enters or leaves your account.